redis/redis-doc/topics/twitter-clone.md

     SISMEMBER myset foo => 1
     SISMEMBER myset notamember => 0

-Ok I think we are ready to start coding!
+Okay, I think we are ready to start coding!

 Prerequisites
 ---

 If you didn't download it already please grab the [source code of Retwis](http://code.google.com/p/redis/downloads/list).
-It's a simple tar.gz file with a few of .php files inside.
+It's a simple tar.gz file with a few of PHP files inside.
 The implementation is very simple.
 You will find the PHP library client inside (redis.php) that is used to talk with the Redis server from PHP.
 This library was written by [Ludovico Magnocavallo](http://qix.it) and you are free to reuse this in your own projects, but for updated version of the library please download the Redis distribution.
 (Note: there are now better PHP libraries available, check our [clients page](/clients).

 Another thing you probably want is a working Redis server.
 Just get the source, compile with make, and run with ./redis-server and you are done.
 No configuration is required at all in order to play with it or to run Retwis in your computer.